saroltah/def-leppard-quiz/README.md

 ### Design:

 - The background image is the band's album cover, which is widely recognized - so I don't feel the need to put an image of the whole band.
 I added a black background under the image in case the photo can not stretch more or if the image is not loading.
 - I added image of the singer, on which he is looking in the user's eye, as he would ask "Are you ready?".
 Also it is an old image - just like the album I used the cover-image of.
 I added yellow border, so it fits to the design.
-I also left it's shape without _border-radius_, so it fit's to the whole quiz's shape.
+I also left its shape without _border-radius_, so it fits to the _main contanier_'s shape.
-- I used a different section with a slightly transparent white background, to be able to read the text.
+- I created a different section over the image with a slightly transparent white background, to be able to read the text.
 - I chose the app's colors from the background album cover, so it matches together.
-I make them slightly transparent with _rgba_, so they are not so strong, and more readable.
+I made them slightly transparent with _rgba_, so they are not so strong, and more readable.
 - I chose two different font-families, so the sections and functions are more separate.
 Also, the main font is more decorative while the questions and answers are much more readable.
 I also varied the font-weight and font-style qualities to make the little sections more separable and easier to follow.
 - _Points_ section under the _Next_ button has a fun but light border, to be seen but does not take the attention away from the questions.
-- The result page shows the obtained point _bold_ because that is the main result that affects the text evaluation.
-The _Def Leppard movie link_ is blue, and I also kept little space in front of it and after it, so it indicates that is a different part of the text, that the user can click on.
+- The result page shows the obtained point _bold_ because that is the main result that affects the evaluation text.
+The _Def Leppard movie link_ is blue, and I also kept little space in front of it and after it, so it indicates that it is a different part of the text, that the user can click on.

 ### Structure

 - The name of the page is on the top.
 - Then h2 says what the page is about.
 - The default question does not show answers, _Start button_ indicates to start the game.
 This way the user can decide when to start the game.
+The image is between the default question and _Start_ button - where the answers will be.
-- Under the questions the _Points_ can be seen: 0/15 - so the user sees that there will be 15 questions. ()
+- On the bottom of the quiz _Points_ can be seen: 0/15 - so the user sees that there will be 15 questions.
-- After starting the user sees the question _bold_, so the eye leads there, the cursor changes, so it indicates to click on, and the _Next_ button is the same as the _Start button_, so that indicates to click on that for the next question.
+- The questions are  _bold_, so the eye leads there, the cursor changes, so it indicates to click on, and the _Next_ button is the same as the _Start button_, so that indicates to click on that for the next question.
-- After the 15th question, the “Result” section nicely Congratulates the result and tells the obtained points.
-Then the “less important” evaluation is under it, and the _Start again_ button is yellow to be easy to spot.
+- After the 15th question, the _result_ section nicely congratulates for the result and tells the obtained points.
+Then the evaluation is under it, and the _Start again_ button is yellow to be easy to spot.
 I kept big spaces between the sections, so the eye could easily look through them.

 ### Functionality:

 - The HTML has default question and default answers.
 I hide the answers, because they are not part of the game, and you can not score for clicking on them.
-Answer options are only show after the game starts.
+Answer options are only shown after the game starts.
 To make the start page more appealing, added an image which disappeares after the game starts.
 - I made sure that I created a function before I declared it - so the order of them is not the order of writing.
 - I changed _jpg_ to _webp_ for optimization.
 - I used only one _section_ because that holds headings, the rest of the content is in main container.